Trombiculidae: Treatment

-Chigger wounds are a complex combination of enzymatic and mechanical damage; allergy and immune responses; and possible secondary bacterial infection, subject to local influences.
-Due to this complexity, no one remedy works equally well for most people.
+Chigger wounds are a complex combination of enzymatic and mechanical damage, allergy and immune responses, and possible secondary bacterial infection.
+Due to this complexity, there is not a remedy that works well for everyone.

 The chiggers' digestive enzymes in the saliva cause "the intensely itchy welts".
 The itching can be alleviated through use of over-the-counter topical corticosteroids and antihistamines.
-According to Mayo Clinic, the chiggers "fall off after a few days, leaving behind red, itchy welts", which normally heal on their own within one to two weeks.
+According to Mayo Clinic, the red, itchy welts normally heal on their own within one to two weeks.
 Hot showers or baths also help reduce itching.
 In cases of severe dermatitis or secondary infection associated with chigger bites, a doctor should be consulted.

 According to an Ohio State University Extension Fact Sheet: ...
 After returning from a chigger-infested area, launder the field clothes in soapy, hot water (125 F.) ...
 As soon as possible, take a good hot bath or shower and soap repeatedly.
 The chiggers may be dislodged, but you will still have the stylostomes, causing the severe itch.
 Scratching deep to remove stylostomes can cause secondary infections.
 For temporary relief of itching, apply ointments of benzocaine, hydrocortisone, calamine lotion, New Skin, After Bite, or others recommended by your pharmacist or medical doctor. ...
 (The sooner the treatment, the better the results.)

-Home remedies to "suffocate" the mite, such as applying clear nail polish, rubbing alcohol, or bleach, may have little benefit since the mites do not burrow into the skin.
+Home remedies to "suffocate" the mite, such as applying clear nail polish, rubbing alcohol, or bleach, may have little benefit since the mites do not burrow into the skin, and fall off after feeding.
 However, since the mite may still be attached for up to three days, these treatments could possibly kill the mite, reducing further damage.

 Chiggers as disease vectors

-Although the harvest mite chigger usually does not carry diseases in North American temperate climates, Leptotrombidium deliense is considered a dangerous pest in East Asia and the South Pacific because it often carries Orientia tsutsugamushi, the tiny bacterium that causes scrub typhus, which is known alternatively as the Japanese river disease, scrub disease, or tsutsugamushi.
-The mites are infected by the Rickettsia passed down from parent to offspring before eggs are laid in a process called transovarial transmission.
+Although the harvest mite chigger usually does not carry diseases in North American temperate climates, Leptotrombidium deliense is considered a dangerous pest in East Asia and the South Pacific because it often carries Orientia tsutsugamushi, the bacterium that causes scrub typhus, which is known alternatively as the Japanese river disease, scrub disease, or tsutsugamushi.
+The mites are infected by bacteria passed down from parent to offspring in a process called transovarial transmission.
 Symptoms of scrub typhus in humans include fever, headache, muscle pain, cough, and gastrointestinal symptoms.
 Without treatment, the disease can be fatal.